YouCanTouCan/Emulation-Station-Guide/README.md

 ### Prism Launcher:
 Kinda niche, but this is the section for if you want to run a specific instance of Minecraft from within ES-DE.
 This can be a specific set of mods, resource packs, shaderpacks, settings, or so on.
 You can even launch into a Minecraft server directly from ES-DE following this guide.

+1. Open Prism Launcher
+2. Click on the name of the instance you want to add to ES-DE
+3. Click on "Folder" in the far right, and your file manager should open to a specific folder.
+Note the name of the folder that you are in.
+4. Remember the ROM-Directory folder you selected/made in step 1.9?
+I hope you do.
+Go there in your file explorer.
+5. Go into your folder you want the instance to be in - perhaps "steam" or "pc" or so on.
+6. Make a file with the name of the instance as you want it to show up in ES-DE, then .sh.
+So, for example.
+"Minecraft.sh".
+7. Open the file
+   5. Paste the following into the file:
+      `#!/bin/bash
+      flatpak run org.prismlauncher.PrismLauncher --launch Forgified Core Custom`
+      1. Replace the name "Forgified Core Custom" at the end with the name of the folder from step 3 of this section.
+      2. Save the file and close it

 ### Other Executable Games:
 Any game that isn't covered by another guide here and that you just run directly from an executable file on your computer.